Thames18/Data-Analyst-Project/README.md

 # Data-Analyst-Project

-This is a simple starter project for Data Analysts to practice:
+This is a simple starter project for Data Analysts:
 - Loading and cleaning data in **Python**
 - Saving data to an **SQLite** database
 - Querying data with **SQL**